zapier/visual-builder/docs/_cli_docs/docs.md

 ```

-In the URL above, `{{bundle.authData.subdomain}}` is automatically replaced with the live value from the bundle.
+In the URL above, `{% raw %}{{bundle.authData.subdomain}}{% endraw %}` is automatically replaced with the live value from the bundle.
 If the call returns a non 2xx return code, an error is automatically raised.
 The response body is automatically parsed as JSON and returned.

 An error will be raised if the response is not valid JSON, so _do not use shorthand HTTP requests with non-JSON responses_.

 ### Manual HTTP Requests

 When you need to do custom processing of the response, or need to process non-JSON responses, you can make manual HTTP requests.
 This approach does not perform any magic - no status code checking, no automatic JSON parsing.
 Use this method when you need more control.
-Manual requests do perform lazy `{{curly}}` replacement.
+Manual requests do perform lazy `{% raw %}{{curly}}{% endraw %}` replacement.

 To make a manual HTTP request, use the `request` method of the `z` object: